uprisecampaigns/uprise-app/app/client/src/content/search-definitions.md

 people in your zip code.

 ### Activities
-The different tasks you do at a volunteer action, such as make calls, plan events, or anything requiring a specific skill.
+The different tasks you do at a volunteer opportunity, such as make calls, plan events, or anything requiring a specific skill.

 ### Accounting